Learn how to replace the ignition coil on Kia and Hyundai vehicles. Changing the ignition coil on Kia and Hyundai four-cylinder engines is very easy.

-Make sure the engine has cooled down.
+- Let the engine cool down – Make sure the engine has cooled down.
 We would recommend disconnecting the negative terminal from the battery.
-Rember to never touch ignition coils or spark plug wires when the engine is running.
+Remember never to touch ignition coils or spark plug wires when the engine is on.
 Ignition coils generate a high voltage that can be hazardous and even cause death.

-Before you remove the spark plug wires, we recommend that you label the wires so that you will be able to connect the wires to the correct ignition coil.
-Remove the plug wires by squeezing on the lock tabs and pulling up on them until they come off of the coil, as shown in the video.
-Move the wires off to either side of the coil to get them out of the way.
+- Before you remove the spark plug wires, we recommend that you label the wires so that you will be able to connect the wires to the correct ignition coil.
+Remove the plug wires by squeezing on the lock tabs and pulling them up until they come off of the coil, as shown in the video.
+Move the wires off to either side of the coil to get them out.

-The ignition coil is held on with one 10mm bolt.
+- Remove ignition coil – The coil is held on with one 10mm bolt.
 Remove the bolt using the 10 mm sockets and ratchet.
-You can now pull the coil up and remove it out of the vehicle.
+You can now pull the coil up and remove it from the vehicle.

 If you are replacing all of the coils, make the ignition coil connectors go back into the same coils as before, which means don’t change the order of the electrical connectors.

-It is recommended to use safety glasses and gloves while replacing the ignition coils.
+- Using safety glasses and gloves while replacing the ignition coils is recommended.

-More specifically, this guide is for any vehicle equipped with Kia / Hyundai Theta II engine.
-Replacing the ignition coil on your Hyundai / Kia 4 cylinder engine is very easy.
+This guide is specifically for any Kia / Hyundai Theta II engine vehicle.
+Replacing the ignition coil on your Hyundai / Kia 4-cylinder engine is easy.

-A four-cylinder Kia / Hyundai engine is very popular and is used in many other models.
-Click on the show applicable models tab to see which models use this specific engine.
+A four-cylinder Kia / Hyundai engine is popular and used in many other models.
 The engine cover may look different, but the procedures for replacing the ignition coils are still the same.

 - Kia Soul Ignition Coil Replacement Cost Estimate – RepairPal